stardust-ui/open-ui/README.md

 ## Supporters

-We're gathering support from teams and companies who believe in open source and who have a vision for the future of UIs.
+We're gathering support from teams and companies who believe in open source and who have a vision for the future of UI's.
 You can support Stardust UI by implementing the standards and utilities or by contributing.

 ### [:point_right: <kbd>JOIN NOW</kbd>][1]